FrameMuse/api-facade/README.md

 - Manually typing request and response for each resource, which can be tough but doable
 - Automatically generating [OpenAPI Schemas](https://swagger.io/specification/) on backend and keeping it up-to-date on frontend
+- Automatically generating types and functions based on OpenAPI Schemas, e.g. by [openapi-codegen](https://github.com/fabien0102/openapi-codegen) (unofficial tool)
 - Creating a library that provides the API facade based on generated OpenAPI Schemas
-- Using "monorepository", where both repositories are built together, which allows direct access to backend types via `import`
+- Using "monorepository", where both repositories are built together, which allows direct access to backend types via `import` from frontend

 ### Caveats